PolamreddyChiranjeeviReddy/22L31A5478/README.md

-Url Shortener
+<h1>Url Shortener</h1>
-This is a complete URL shortener application with a backend with Node.js, Typescript, Express.js and frontend with React,Typescript and implementing reusable logging middleware for Affordmed evaluation.
+<P>This is a complete URL shortener application with a backend with Node.js, Typescript, Express.js and frontend with React,Typescript and implementing reusable logging middleware for Affordmed evaluation.</P>

 postman testing